ksodhi2/OCR-Plus-Plus/README.md

 [![license](https://img.shields.io/badge/license-MIT-green)](LICENSE)

-OCR++ is a an application that uses a KNN classifier to Transcribe Images.
+OCR++ is a an application that Transcribes images live from a webcam or from a local file by using a KNN classification Algorithm.
+The predicted test is overlayed on top of the image and displayed.

 ## Dependencies
 - [Cinder]